scf4/styled-map/README.md

 <Button kind='warning'>Click</Button> // will be red
 ```

-**Note: This currently doesn't work doesn't work with the pseudo-CSS syntax.
+**Note: This currently doesn't work doesn't work with the pseudo-CSS syntax ([new in v3.0](https://github.com/scf4/styled-map/issues/7)).
 This functionality should arrive by v4.0.
 PRs welcome!**:

 ## Typings

-We currently have TypeScript typings in release candidate stage @ `3.2.0-rc.1`.
-Please upgrade specifically to `styled-map@3.2.0-rc.1` if you want typings now.
+StyledMap has TypeScript typings since version `3.2.0`.

 ## License

-MIT Copyright 2017–2018
+MIT Copyright 2017–2019